EBT SNAP food stamps welfare

 Who is Eligible for Aid

 The aid is generally provided for the term of the humanitarian parole so long as the applicant meets the income qualifications of the aid programs.
-If a person who was admitted to the U.S. on humanitarian parole applies and receives TPS, this person will not lose their aid because of the change of status and will continue to receive the aid until the end of their parole term.
+If a person admitted to the U.S. on humanitarian parole applies and receives TPS, this person will not lose their aid because of the change of status and will continue to receive the aid until the end of their parole term.

 Description of Welfare Programs

-Free Health Insurance: Medicaid or RMA (aka Medi-Cal in California)
+Medicaid (aka Medi-Cal in California)

 Medicaid is government-funded health insurance for low-income individuals and families.